What to Do in Paros, Greece: 2 Days of Cycladic Charm

 Pro Tip:

-I originally believed that Kolympethres and Monastiri could be visited within the same route; this is incorrect and a round trip ticket will only take you to and from one beach.
+I mistakenly believed that Kolympethres and Monastiri could be visited within the same boat route; this is incorrect and a round trip ticket will only take you to and from one beach.

 The idyllic, shallow bay is ideal for wading with a substantial amount of walking required to reach any deep water.
-Yachts park in the turquoise water off to the side, and on the opposite end rent water equipment like SUPs, inflatable tubes, wakeboards and more from Ntrl High.
+Yachts park in turquoise pockets off to the side, and on the opposite end of the bay rent water equipment like SUPs, inflatable tubes, wakeboards, and more from Ntrl High.

-When purchasing a ticket in Naoussa you’ll be presented with two destination options—Kolympethres or Monastiri beach—and the latter is undoubtedly the right answer.
-Aside from the elevated amenities granted from the lavish beach club, Monastiri is located within Paros Park and thus offers infinitely more activities.
+When purchasing a ticket in Naoussa, you’ll be presented with two beach options—Kolympethres or Monastiri—and the latter is undoubtedly the right answer.
+Aside from the elevated amenities at the lavish beach club, Monastiri is located within Paros Park and thus offers infinitely more complimentary activities.
 Explore the Monastery of St. John's of Deti next to the beach, stroll to the geological wonder of the natural arc by the sea, or hike 25 minutes to the Akrotiri Korakas lighthouse.

 Dinner - Luaz

-Make Paros travel guides will recommend Barbarossa for dinner, which should be avoided at all costs unless you’re seeking a tourist trap.
-The main draw lies in the portion of dinner where Mamma Mia tunes are played while the whole restaurant spins napkins around their heads, but this only lasts for a few moments before you resume a relatively mediocre dinner.
-Seek out Luaz instead for an idyllic seaside sunset dinner—this location was made for golden hour with the setting sun perfectly in view as the whitewashed waterfront is warmed by the fading light.
+Most Paros travel guides recommend Barbarossa for dinner, which should be avoided at all costs unless you’re seeking a tourist trap.
+The main draw lies in the portion of dinner where Mamma Mia! tunes are played as the whole restaurant spins napkins around, but this only lasts for a few moments before you resume a relatively mediocre dinner.
+Seek out Luaz instead for an idyllic seaside spot—this location was made for golden hour with the setting sun perfectly in view as the whitewashed waterfront is warmed by fading light.

 Chilled glasses of Assyrtiko from Santorini compliment buttery lamb that falls off the flank and freakily fresh tomatoes paired perfectly with creamy burrata.
-With a picture-perfect Paros view and the menu lineup to match it, dinner at Luaz is a no brainer.
+With a picture-perfect Paros view and the menu lineup to match, dinner at Luaz is a no-brainer.

 Drinks - Linardo